-Looking for a fun location for the entire family?
-It can be a tricky business.
+Looking for a fun place to travel with the entire family?
+It can be a tricky task.
 On the top of the list for my son: find rocks.
-Mom’s mission: get outside and get away from the Wii.
+Mom’s mission: get outside and away from the iPad.

-Enter Taylors Falls – a little town of 976 residents northeast of the Twin Cities.
-(Don’t let the population fool you; it swells in the summer months to thousands.)
+Enter Taylors Falls, a little town of less than 1,000 residents northeast of the Twin Cities.
+(Don’t let the population fool you; it swells in the summer months to thousands more.)
 Surrounded by bluffs and high cliffs, the area is a geologist’s dream.
-There’s evidence of ancient lava flows traces of old river beds.
+There’s evidence of ancient lava flows and traces of old river beds.
 This bodes well for exploring rocks, especially at the state park at the edge of town.
 Interstate State Park along the scenic St. Croix River was jointly founded in 1895 by Minnesota and Wisconsin, which both border the river.

 For families, a recommended hike is the 1.25-mile River Trail, well maintained and easy to follow.
 What makes this trail fun for both kids and adults is that it circles around glacial potholes, holes carved out of this ancient rock.
 Some of the holes in the bedrock are massive, and the park contains more glacial potholes in a smaller area than any other location in the world.
 Families can take a walking tour around the entire pothole area on safe paths with railings.

 For fun on the water, rent a canoe or kayak and paddle the St. Croix.
 Taylors Falls Canoe and Kayak Rental is located right in Interstate State Park.
 No paddling experience required, and they supply the life jackets in all sizes.
 It’s an easy stretch of the river, and there are plenty of sandy beaches where you can pull over and look for rocks or eat a picnic snack.
-A bonus – the rental company shuttles you back to your original point.
+A bonus: The rental company shuttles you back to your starting point.

 There are also scenic boat tours from the park that offer great views of the rocky cliffs along the river.
 The narrated tour points out rock formations all along the river banks, and adults and kids alike strain to see the “Old Man of the Dalles” in the rock walls.
 Sometimes you can spot rock climbers scaling the cliffs.